vas3k/GodMode2/README.md

 * Security test for XSS and injections (be careful with that, check all models you create and send me pull requests)
 * Think about better filtering/sorting interface
 * Make an install~~.php~~ file for easier cold start
+* Maybe more AJAX for validation and inline editing

 ## Similar Projects